sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

   DPU0            N/A               -1         Online              up       N/A
   DPU1            N/A               -1         Online              up       N/A
   DPU2            N/A               -1         Online              up       N/A
-  DPU3            N/A               -1         Online              up       N/A
-  DPU4            N/A               -1         Online              up       N/A
-  DPU5            N/A               -1         Online              up       N/A
-  DPU6            N/A               -1         Online              up       N/A
-  DPU7            N/A               -1         Online              up       N/A
+  DPUX            N/A               -1         Online              up       N/A
 ```
 #### Pass/Fail Criteria
  *  Verify number of DPUs from api and number of DPUs shown in the cli output.